mzrnsh/ohsostatic-jekyll/_posts/2022-10-31-how-to-use-tailwind-css-with-jekyll-on-github-pages.md

 ## Step 2: confirm Jekyll config is correct

-This step is tehnically not related to this tutorial, but it's quite possible that someone might dismiss a working setup as broken because of a wrong stylesheet link, so let's include it anyway.
+This step is technically not related to this tutorial, but it's quite possible that someone might dismiss a working setup as broken because of a wrong stylesheet link, so let's include it anyway.